-The Year of 1918 was a very significant one for the Azeri people, one that is being marked in a series of centenary commemorations presently being held in Azerbaijan, the state that came out the events of that year.
+The Year of 1918 was a very significant one for the Azeribaijani people, one that is being marked in a series of centenary commemorations presently being held in Azerbaijan, the state that came out the events of that year.

 In March of 1918 the Azerbaijanis in Baku were the victims of a substantial massacre by Armenian forces intent on ethnically cleansing Moslems and other peoples from their traditional lands and carving out “Magna Armenia”.
 The Armenian Dashnak death squads were backed up with military, financial and moral support from the Western Powers, particularly Britain, in the interests of sustaining the front in the Caucasus.
 They were assisted on the spot by the Baku Commune under the leadership of an Armenian Bolshevik, Stepan Shaumyan.
 Shaumyan, acting on Bolshevik authority and attempting to secure Baku’s oil for the Leninist state, collaborated in the most reactionary of nationalist ventures.

-On May 28 1918 came the Azeri fightback and the Proclamation of state independence of Azerbaijan.
+On May 28 1918 came the Azerbaijani fightback and the Proclamation of state independence of Azerbaijan.
 On September 15 Baku was liberated from the combined British/Bolshevik/Armenian forces holding it by a Turkish/Azeri army commanded by the brother of Enver Pasha.
 The government of Azerbaijan entered the city, forming a parliament on December 7.
 This government was recognised by the Command of Allied forces and British Government on December 28.
 It was the first democratic government established in the region – the Democratic Republic of Azerbaijan.

 It would be no exaggeration to say that the Azerbaijanis were provoked into state formation by the events that engulfed them in late 1917/18.
 The Armenian Dashnak project of Greater Armenia which necessitated the clearing out of the native population, using the Great War as cover for vast ethnic cleansing and killing, meant that the Azeris had to organise to survive as a people.
 Out of tragedy came nationhood.